coordinape/docs/FAQ.md

 Q- How do I edit my profile picture?
   <br/>A- On the allocations tab find your username and click Edit My Profile

-Q-Will Coordinape work with WalletConnect?
-  <br/>A- SOON ™!
-WalletConnect has a hard time with signatures, and Coordinape uses a lot of them.
-It's on the roadmap though!

 Q-Is Coordinape Open Source or permisionless?
  <br/> A-Not yet, it's on the roadmap though, we're building like apes to get it there!
+We're hoping to be on-chain and permissionless by the end of October '21!

 Q-Where's the fire meme's at?
 <br/> A-We're waiting on you APE! [(Discord Link)](https://discord.gg/wAWupXkgM6)